-The robots.txt file is a text file intended for search engine bots or any type of bots visiting the site.
-In principle, bots start exploring websites by looking for the robots.txt file at the root of the site.
+The robots.txt file is a text file intended for search engine bots or any bots visiting the site.
+In principle, bots start exploring websites by looking for the robots.txt file at the site’s root.

-For an SEO consultant who’s performing a technical audit, the task of auditing and assessing whether a robots.txt file contains the right directives is not easy.
-It should be carefully carried out allowing sufficient time to consider every aspect of the site architecture.
+For an SEO consultant performing a technical audit, auditing and assessing whether a robots.txt file contains the proper directives is not easy.
+It should be carefully carried out, allowing sufficient time to consider every aspect of the site architecture.

 - making small annotations of the different website paths throughout the audit.

-- noting down parameters, filters, and fractions that should definitely not be crawled
+- Noting down parameters, filters, and fractions that should not be crawled

-- should have added enough intel to be able to give advice as to the most suitable config for the robots.txt file.
+- I should have added enough intel to be able to advise as to the most suitable config for the robots.txt file.

-One needs to have first-hand experience of the website structure and its features such as faceted navigation, pagination, etc before they can advise on a suitable configuration for the robots.txt file.
+One needs to have first-hand experience of the website structure and its features, such as faceted navigation, pagination, etc, before one can advise on a suitable configuration for the robots.txt file.

-While it is good correcting the syntax and ensuring that UTF-8 is use, advising on the right configuration for the robots file is key to help maximise crawlability on the site in question.
+While it is good correcting the syntax and ensure that UTF-8 is used, advising on the correct configuration for the robot’s file is critical to help maximize crawlability on the site in question.
 Don’t let robots crawl more than they should.

 3. Assessing TTFB (Time to First Byte)

 Google recommends a Server response time under 200 milliseconds.
-People want fast websites and they get frustrated when they have to wait till the page is downloaded.
-Therefore TTFB should be a must to cover in technical seo audits?
+People want fast websites, and they get frustrated when waiting until the page is downloaded.
+Therefore should TTFB be a must to cover in technical seo audits?

-I’m not intending to cover in full the whole subject of Website speed touching all server/client side factors.
+I do not intend to cover entirely the subject of Website speed touching all server/client side factors.
 But I feel that TTFB has a lot of weight in the overall paradigm of Website speed.

 The question would be: how long does the browser wait before receiving its first byte of data from the server?
-That critical ‘wait’ state should ideally be optimised down to below 200 ms. Not that I’m proud of that score of 662.4 on my own website.
+That critical ‘wait’ state should ideally be optimized below 200 ms. I’m not proud of that score of 662.4 on my website.